 Comics are one of the most commonly attacked types of books, with challenges and bans happening every year.
-In the last few years, attempts to ban critically acclaimed graphic novels Persepolis and Barefoot Gen made international headlines.
-Other comics attacked in recent years include all-ages classics like Bone by Jeff Smith, which made ALA’s list of the ten most challenged books in 2013, as well as acclaimed books for adult readers like Alison Bechdel’s Fun Home.
+A few years ago, attempts to ban critically acclaimed graphic novels Persepolis and Barefoot Gen made international headlines.
+In recent years, Raina Telgemeier’s hit graphic novel set in middle school, Drama, has become one of the most frequently challenged books around the country year after year, and despite the mainstream success of the popular Broadway show, Alison Bechdel’s acclaimed memoir Fun Home still faces challenges in schools.
 Learn more about what comics have been banned or challenged here.

 WHAT CBLDF DOES TO HELP

 CBLDF assists librarians by providing access to resources and writing letters of support in cases where comics are challenged.
 In the past year the CBLDF has participated in helping several challenges and stands ready to address new ones when they occur.
 CBLDF is also an active sponsor of Banned Books Week and the Kids Right To Read Project, initiatives that create tools and perform activities that advance the freedom to read.

 Every year the focus changes, past themes have included; Celebrating Diversity, Our Right to Read, and Banning Books Silences Stories.
 The week is a reminder that everyone must stand up to censorship.
 CBLDF Executive Director Charles Brownstein said, “Banned Books Week gives everyone a chance to celebrate their story.
 The courageous students, teachers, librarians, and authors who stand up for challenged ideas remind us that intellectual freedom is our birthright.
 By creating an event for your community, posting online about the freedom to read, or even just reading a banned book, each person has an opportunity to further that right.”